-Same-day expected by parents, often within 2-3 hours of final race
+- Same-day expected by parents, often within a few hours of the final race

 Pre-Event: Build the Participant List

 Rental tracks often don't have official entry lists.
-Ask the organizer for a spreadsheet of driver names and assigned kart numbers.
-If unavailable, you'll create it during the first race by photographing the starting grid or pit board.
+Ask the organizer for a spreadsheet of driver names and assigned kart numbers, then save it as a CSV.
+RaceTagger matches detected kart numbers against this start-list, so the more complete it is, the more photos get named automatically.
+If no list is available, you can build it during the first race by photographing the starting grid or pit board.

 Pro tip

-For recurring tracks, save a master driver list.
+For recurring tracks, save a master driver list as a reusable CSV.
 Junior categories rotate, but the kart numbers often stay the same — updates are usually just driver name swaps.

 Session: Shoot Through All Races

-Karting events typically have 3-5 races per day across different classes.
+Karting events typically have several races per day across different classes.
 Shoot all races and ingest the full card afterward.
 Don't cull between races — you'll need all angles for variety in the final gallery.
+RaceTagger reads both RAW and JPEG (it pulls the embedded preview from RAW files), so you can shoot in whichever format you prefer.

 Pro tip